entrity/stackedit-computer-vision/main/Definitions, Machine Learning.md

 Sketch token
 : a tight distribution of contours passing through the center of an image patch

+SLAM (Simultaneous Localization and Mapping) [[]]
+: The computational problem of constructing or updating a map of an unknown environment while simultaneously keeping track of an agent's location within it.

 Spatial Pyramid Pooling (SPP)
 : ?